 - Honesty

 - Integrity

-- Accountability
+- ♦ Accountability

-- Excellence in customer service
+- ♦ Excellence in customer service

-- Long-term commitment in California
+- ♦ Long-term commitment to the State of California

+II.
 Maintaining Trust and Credibility

 The success of State Fund's business is dependent on the trust and confidence earned from our employees, customers, and stakeholders.
 State Fund gains credibility by adhering to its commitments, displaying honesty and integrity, and reaching company goals solely through honorable conduct.